BlenderVR/source/docs/manual/processor-file/osc_api.rst

 ***************

 Object messages can be used for object specific configuration of the Sound Engine (e.g. object volume, object start, etc.).
-See OSC objects as a virtual sound source instantiated in the Sound Engine, that will be attached to a blenderVR object (e.g. a blender KX_Game_Object) in the scene and eventually heard by one/many OSC user/listener (see objectUser messages bellow).
+See OSC objects as a virtual sound source instantiated in the Sound Engine, that will be attached to a BlenderVR object (e.g. a Blender KX_Game_Object) in the scene and eventually heard by one/many OSC user/listener (see objectUser messages bellow).

 .. code-block:: python